 Young people in food service encounter hazards from serving to clean up, food prep to delivery, and more.
-Strains, sprains, burns, cuts, slips, falls — the food industry sees them all.
+Strains, sprains, burns, cuts, slips and falls — the food industry sees them all.

 “Burns and cuts are the most common,” said Julie Nester, risk and claims manager for the Jack in the Box Inc. chain.
 “We see a good amount of sprains, too, from people lifting things that are heavy or awkward.”

-Accidents and injuries can be prevented with proper training, steadfast dedication to safety and knowing what teen workers can and cannot do while on the clock.
+Accidents and injuries can be prevented with proper training, steadfast dedication to workplace safety for teens, and knowing what young workers can and cannot do while on the clock.
 Employers keen on keeping their young workers safe see better results when teens are prepared.

 Training, Training, Training